To Tan Moose Hide.

 When the hide is dried, just get smoke into/onto the hide.
 Use a towel or other rags to quickly seal or cover means for smoke to escape.

-The hide(s) will likely be so stiff the first time smoking, you may want to do something like slide the pieces under a supported cotton blanket, smoke pot located in the center, to make a sort of smoke tent, which will put the initial color on.
+The hide(s) may be so stiff the first time smoking, you may want to do something like slide the pieces under a supported cotton blanket, smoke pot located in the center, to make a sort of smoke tent, which will put the initial color on.
 Don't worry about an even color as later soaking will even out the coloring.
 Keep a keen eye on this set up, as you don't want anything catching fire.
+Given the amount of work invested to point, this would be catastrophic.
 Use a pot with a lid a jar to protect from scorching.

-When dry, slam both sides of the leather with sun for a few hours as a counter measure for molds.
+When dry or after a smoke, slam both sides of the leather with sun for a few hours as a counter measure for molds; at any point the hide is dry, this countermeasure is mandatory.

-After the first smoke, repeat the whole process from the dunk in softening solution step, until the hide and fibers are fully covered in smoke color, oils, and is as flexible as you can accept.
+After the first smoke, repeat the whole process from the dunk in softening solution step, to smoke until the hide and fibers are fully covered in smoke color, oils, and the hide is flexible.
 You wont need to pay attention to stretching the hide as open as possible during the drying process after the first smoking of the surface.

 Expect this to take at least four whole cycles.